Industry Secrets for An Awesome Transportation Strategy

 If you think about it, the above quotation suggests that success and victory are often achieved before you even begin a task.
 The success comes from training.
 Success is achieved in your goals and your strategey.
 The lesson that Sun Tzu tries convey in The Art of War rings true not only in war, but in many facets of life.
 It's a philosophy that definitely rings true in transportation.
 The success and effectiveness of your company are often achieved through your preparation.

-Transportation is probably the most challenging part of the logistics20160816-_MG_8100.jpg industry.
+Transportation is probably the most challenging part of the logistics industry.
 So many variables affect this part of the business, which is also typically the most expensive end of the supply chain.
 Logistics professionals would also probably agree that transportation experiences the most Muda, or waste, in the supply chain.
 We came across an interesting article recently by Richard Koch, the Associate Director of Logistics Operations at Chainalytics, entitled Make Sure Your Freight Strategy Is Working Hard for You.

 The article prompted us to ask this question: